Editor's note

 Cooking The Cured Beef

-- Place all in a roasting pan of about the same size as your brining pan, if not the same pan.
+- If not using the same pan, place everything in a roasting pan of the same size as your brining pan.

-- I also add some onion or other vegetable pieces that I might otherwise add to the compost pile for awesome flavors.
+- I usually add some onion or other vegetable pieces that I might otherwise add to the compost pile for awesome flavors.

-- I braise my beef slowly in the oven for about 3 hours at 250 degrees; this will vary depending on the size, whether you have a commercial cut or grass-fed (longer for grass-fed), and what kind of cut.
+- Braise the beef slowly in the oven for about 3 hours at 250 degrees; this will vary depending on the size, whether you have a commercial cut or grass-fed (longer for grass-fed), and what kind of cut.
 I just keep checking as to when it is fork tender.